-The 2017 Plan replaced the 2012 Plan and provides for awards of stock options, stock appreciation rights, restricted stock awards, RSUs, stock awards and performance awards.
-Awards under the 2017 Plan may be granted to any employee, non-employee director, consultant or other personal service provider to us or any of our subsidiaries.
+The 2017 Plan provides for awards of stock options, stock appreciation rights, restricted stock awards, RSUs, stock awards and performance awards.
+Awards under the 2017 Plan may be granted to any employee, non-employee director, consultant or other personal service provider of NCS.
 The 2017 Plan is administered by a plan administrator, which is the Compensation, Nominating and Governance Committee or such other committee of the Board or the Board as a whole, in each case as determined by the Board.
-The 2017 Plan was established with the authorization for grants of up to 226,626 shares of authorized but unissued shares of common stock.
+The 2017 Plan was initially established with the authorization for grants of up to 226,626 shares of authorized but unissued shares of common stock.
 During 2020, NCS increased the number of authorized shares by 325,000 shares of common stock, which increased the maximum aggregate number of shares available to be issued under the 2017 Plan to 551,626 shares.
-As of December 31, 2021, the total number of shares available for future issuance under the 2017 Plan is 320,006 shares.
+As of December 31, 2022, the total number of shares available for future issuance under the 2017 Plan is 243,354 shares.